open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-intern-orientation.md

 ### Reviewing Pull Requests and Issues

 One of your responsibilities as an intern is to review and help prospective interns with their issues / pull request on open learning exchange.
 You can start a review by going to the files changed tab on a pull request.
-You can read more about [reviewing on GitHub here](https://help.github.com/articles/about-pull-request-reviews/).
+You can read more about [Review on GitHub](https://help.github.com/articles/about-pull-request-reviews/).

 You should check for things such as: